Friedjof/LumiESP/README.md

 ### 3. Build, Upload, and Monitor
 The project includes a Makefile that simplifies the use of PlatformIO commands.
 Make sure to edit the variables in the Makefile according to your setup.

+> **Note:** You have to copy the `config/config.h-template` to `config/config.h` and fill in the necessary information.
+You can also use the `setup.py` script to do this for you (run `python setup.py` or `make setup`).

 #### Variables
 - `PORT`: Serial port of your ESP32 (e.g., `/dev/ttyUSB0`).
 - `BOARD`: The type of ESP32 board (e.g., `esp32dev`).
 - `SPEED`: Baud rate for the serial monitor (e.g., `115200`).

 ### Development Environment
 You can run a `mosquitto` MQTT broker locally on your machine for testing.
-To install `mosquitto`, run the following commands:
+To run the MQTT broker using Docker, follow these steps:

+> **Note:** Make sure you have Docker installed on your system and you are in the root directory of this project.

 Setup the username and password for the MQTT broker (replace `<username>` with your desired username e.g., `esp`):
 ```bash
 docker run -it -v ./mosquitto/config:/mosquitto/config eclipse-mosquitto mosquitto_passwd -c /mosquitto/config/password.txt <username>